t-tang/object-utils/README.md

 Getting Java objects off the ground can involve a lot of upfront grunt work.
 This library aims to save writing yet-another-equals or yet-another-compareTo method.

 Declaring a class as ``implements Comparable<T>``` will inject a sensible compareTo method.
-The class is able to provide an override the method if the default is unsuitable.
+At the same time, you can override the default by just writing the method yourself.

 __Equality__